cranksoftwaredev/SketchPlugins/README.md

 create a fixed Storyobard Engine file and create an `images` directory where generated content from the Sketch design will be created.

-## Importing To Storyobard Designer
+## Importing To Storyboard Designer

 The output from the plugin export is a file `sketch_export.gapp` that can be imported directly into Storyboard Designer via the *File > Import > Storyboard Embedded Engine (GAPP)*.
 This will create a new model design file within Storyboard Designer